 - As a voting member.
 Funds are allocated to each branch and forum in proportion to the size of their membership, allowing them to send members to vote on their behalf in debates.
-Applications for voting member places have now closed for Congress 2019.
+Applications to attend Congress 2020 as a voting members are now open.
+Find out more here.

-- Each country and English region has an amount of money available to help support members to attend Congress – particularly those who have not attended before.
-Information will be released via email, from their website pages or look at the Congress news section.
+- Via your RCN country or regional board.
+Information about this funding will be released via email, from their website pages or look at the Congress news section.

 What you can expect at Congress

 Each year, Congress debates around 25 subjects, all of which have been submitted by members, covering clinical, staffing, financial, social and political areas.
 These issues are often reported in the media direct from Congress, and they lead to wide-ranging work carried out by the RCN, often lasting for many years.